-Saab annually buys products and services from over 5,500 suppliers.
-The large share of the purchases is from Sweden and an overwhelming majority of the suppliers are in Europe.
-Saab has relatively few first tier suppliers in countries where national laws and internationally accepted principles and norms on human rights, labour, anti-corruption and the environment are not fully accepted.
-The company therefore sees the biggest risks further down the supply chain.
-Saab primarily buy components and technologies associated with the company’s systems, and to a lesser extent various services.
+In Sweden, Saab buys products and services from over 5,500 suppliers a year and in most cases has long-term, close relationships with them.
+The largest share of purchases is from Sweden and an overwhelming majority of suppliers are in Europe.
+The biggest procurements are components and technologies for the company’s systems, and to a lesser extent operations and services.

-Conflict minerals are minerals that are extracted in conflict zones and sold in order to finance further conflict, leading to oppression and violence against local populations.
-Saab’s aim is to eliminate conflict minerals in its products.
-During the year, Saab continued to develop routines to provide information on to which extend the company’s products contain these minerals as well as their origin.
-The new supplier code of conduct contains a special section on conflict minerals.
-In addition, Saab has established a conflict mineral policy and guidelines for control and compliance with the policy.
+Conflict minerals are minerals that are extracted in conflict zones and sold to finance armed groups and sustain violence against local populations.
+Our aim is that the company’s products will not contain these minerals.
+The supplier code of conduct includes a special section on conflict minerals.

 Last updated: 16 February 2015 • 10:02